 - Religious workers coming as "special immigrants" ("employment fourth preference"), and

 - People whose occupations are listed on "Schedule A," meaning that the U.S. government recognizes there is a shortage of such workers.

-If you are ready to hire a foreign employee, contact the experts at Bridge to schedule a demo of our innovative dashboard.
+If you are ready to hire a foreign employee or have additional questions, the Bridge team is standing by to help.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult a Bridge-affiliated partner attorney or another qualified legal professional.